What Is B2B Content Marketing?

 For example, with Backlinko most of my subscribers sign up specifically to hear about my latest content.

-But people sign up to the Exploding Topics newsletter to hear about the latest trends.
+But people sign up for the Exploding Topics newsletter to hear about the latest trends.
 NOT read the content that we publish on our blog.

 So in that case, we mention our new posts as a PS at the bottom of the newsletter.